 The Power, Threat and Meaning approach adds questions such as:

-‘How did it affect you?’
-(What kind of Threats does this pose?)
+‘How did it affect you?’ (what kind of Threats did past events pose?)

-‘What sense did you make of it?’
-(What is the Meaning of these situations and
+‘What sense did you make of it?’ (what is the Meaning made from those situations by you?)

-‘What did you have to do to survive?’
-(What kinds of Responses to Threats have you used and, indeed, continue to use now?)
+‘What did you have to do to survive?’ (what kinds of Responses to Threats have you used and, indeed, continue to use now?). in short:

-FURTHER EXPERIMENTING WITH FILTERS: when we read that road map designed earlier in this blog, we do so through either rose-hued or grimy spectacles.
+FURTHER EXPERIMENTING WITH FILTERS: when completing the road map safe experiment, we can do so through either rose-hued or grimy spectacles.
 What colour are your specs?
 Dark?
 Bright?
 Ill-defined?
-Half empty or half full and so on?
+A Mess? and so on.

 Do the answers to the questions, above, offer you any insight into the way you see your world.
 What filters do you use?

 Have these experiences moulded a half-empty or a half-full view of life in you?
-Go back to all those earlier experiments I described, e.g. life planning your lives, your family, your jobs or career.
-Use the results generated and fit more information into your road map to be clear about turning points.
+Go back to some earlier experiments I described, e.g. life planning your lives, your family, your jobs or career.
+Use the results generated and fit more information into your road map to be clear about your turning points.